sunsakis/Yescrow/README.md

 ## Interface

-Use <a href="https://www.theyescrow.com">theyescrow.com</a> to communicate with the smart contract.
+Use <a href="https://yescrow.vercel.app">Yescrow Vercel app</a> to communicate with the smart contract.

 Or boot the interface locally: